ceph/ceph-csi/docs/deploy-cephfs.md

 ## Building

-CSI CephFS plugin can be compiled in a form of a binary file or in a form of a Docker image.
+CSI CephFS plugin can be compiled in the form of a binary file or in the form of a Docker image.
 When compiled as a binary file, the result is stored in `_output/` directory with the name `cephfsplugin`.
 When compiled as an image, it's stored in the local Docker image store.